An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion

-\begin{itemize}[leftmargin=*] \item Account for external wrenches acting on arbitrary points of the robot and relax the quasi-static assumption by considering the dynamic effects, as well as the angular dynamics.
-Thanks to this, the model used to build the region from a \textbf{point mass} turns into a \textbf{centroidal dynamics} model \cite{Orin2013}.
-Differently from \cite{Audren2017} where the region was built considering the set of admissible \gls{com} accelerations, we consider the \textit{actual} acceleration resulting in a time-varying shape of the region when the robot is in motion. \item Generalize the feasible region of \cite{orsolino19tro} to be defined on arbitrary plane inclinations. \item Embed the kinematic limits in what we call the \textit{reachable region} (see section \ref{sec:kin_lim}).
-This can be intersected with the actuation-aware region and leads to an improved feasible region that considers friction, actuation and kinematic limits. \item Employ this novel \textit{improved feasible region} to plan \textit{robust} \gls{com} trajectories for the \gls{hyq} robot and propose a new optimization for the trunk orientation based solely on this quantity.
-The optimal orientation is obtained with a sampling-based method and aims to maximize the margin w.r.t. the joint limits for the whole \gls{com} trajectory.
-The level of robustness can be adjusted by tuning a single parameter according to the desired level of "cautiousness" one wants to achieve in the locomotion.
-Being able to adjust robustness improves the quality of planning as it tolerates modeling and state estimation errors along with making the controller more resilient to external perturbations. \item Show simulations with the robot walking in scenarios that are challenging in terms of actuation and kinematic motions.
-We compare a planning approach based on the \textit{improved feasible region} with our previous heuristic approach \cite{Focchi2020} that had no feasibility guarantees, showing that the former prevents violations in the actuation and kinematic limits, while with the heuristic approach, they are violated several times.
-We also show preliminary results on hardware where HyQ is walking on flat terrain at a significantly lower height than the nominal value. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Generalize the feasible region to account for the effect of external wrenches (see Section \ref{sec:wrenches}).
+Unlike in \cite{filippo} and \cite{ludovic}, the centroidal dynamics model is used and we consider external forces and torques acting on arbitrary points of the robot. \item We relax the quasi-static assumption by considering the dynamic effects, as well as the angular dynamics \revisedtext{(see Section \ref{sec:dynamics})}.
+Differently from \cite{Audren2017} where the region was built considering the set of admissible \gls{com} accelerations, we consider the \textit{actual} acceleration resulting in a time-varying shape of the region when the robot is in motion. \item Generalize the feasible region to be defined on arbitrary plane inclinations \revisedtext{(see Section \ref{sec:generic_plane})}. \item Embed the complete joint-kinematic limits in what we define as the \textit{reachable region}.
+This presents a more accurate representation of the CoM kinematic capability than the approximations performed in \cite{tonneau2pac,Fernbach18, Fankhauser2018a}.
+Furthermore, the region does not need to be relearnt for different robots as in \cite{carpentier2017}.
+The region can be intersected with the joint-torque aware region \revisedtext{(with the aforementioned extensions)} and leads to the so-called \textit{improved feasible region} that considers friction, joint-torque and kinematic limits. \item \revisedtext{Design a \textit{robust} \gls{com} planning strategy that utilizes non-convex regions} and propose a new optimization for the trunk orientation based solely on the improved feasible region.
+The level of robustness can be adjusted by tuning a single parameter according to the desired level of "cautiousness" one wants to achieve in the locomotion. \item Show simulations and hardware experiments with robots walking in scenarios that are challenging in terms of actuation and kinematic motions.
+We compare a planning approach based on the \textit{improved feasible region} with our previous heuristic approach \cite{Focchi2020}.
+The experimental results are shown on both the 90 kg HyQ robot (hydraulically actuated) and the 21 kg Aliengo (electrically actuated) robot \cite{aliengo}.
+Feasibility of dynamic motions are validated by the feasible region in experiments with the Aliengo robot. \end{itemize}